88th Readiness Division: Cold War and beyond

 In 2003, the Army Reserve's command structure was again revised, and the 88th Regional Readiness Command (88th RRC) was formed at Fort Snelling with responsibility for USAR units in the same six states included in the 88th RSC.
 Various Combat Support units mobilized and deploy to Operation Iraqi Freedom in late 2003-mid 2004.

 In its 2005 BRAC Recommendations, DoD recommended that the 88th Regional Readiness Command at Fort Snelling, MN be disestablished.
-This recommendation was part of a larger recommendation to re-engineer and streamline the Command and Control structure of the Army Reserve that would create the Northwest Regional Readiness Command at Fort McCoy, WI.
+This recommendation was part of a larger recommendation to re-engineer and streamline the Command and Control structure of the Army Reserve that would create the Northwest Regional Readiness Command at Fort McCoy, Wisconsin.

 In 2008, the 88th RRC moved to Fort McCoy, Wisconsin.
 The mission was changed to provide base operations support to the new 19 state region, Welcome Home Warrior ceremonies, and the Yellow Ribbon weekends.
 The units assigned to the 88th RSC include 6 Army Reserve Bands and the Headquarters Company.
 It may supervise the 643rd Area Support Group at Whitehall, Ohio.

+In 2017, the 88th RSC was reorganized as the 88th Readiness Division at Fort McCoy.